araobp/data-science/README.md

 In this project, I pick up two achievements on edge AI from my past projects, and update them with the latest CubeIDE and STM32Cube.AI.

-I would rather be interested in Generative Art based on Physics rather than Generative AI.
+I would rather be interested in Generative Art based on Physics than Generative AI.
 I will also try to create Generative Art in this project.

 My past projects on edge AI:
 - [acoustic-features](https://github.com/araobp/acoustic-features)